YouClap/swift-workshop/README.md

 cd /tmp
 git clone https://github.com/apple/swift-package-manager.git
 cd swift-package-manager
+swift package update
-swift build -Xcxx -I/usr/lib/swift sudo mv .build/x86_64-unknown-linux/debug/sourcekit-lsp /usr/lib/swift/linux
+swift build -Xcxx -I/usr/lib/swift sudo mv .build/x86_64-unknown-linux/debug/libSwiftPM.so /usr/lib/swift/linux
 ```

 Now let's build the extension for VSCode.
 VSCode is an Electron app and the extension built with JavaScript, so we need node and npm installed.

-If you are used to this, yum may use `nvm` i assume 😅, just make sure you are using node v11 to build the extension if not (shame on you again 🤣🙃i'm kidding).
+If you are used to this, you may use `nvm` i assume 😅, just make sure you are using node v11 to build the extension if not (shame on you again 🤣🙃i'm kidding).

 If you are not used to this and you don't have node and npm installed, you can install it with

 ```
 curl -sL https://deb.nodesource.com/setup_11.x | sudo -E bash -
-sudo apt-get install -y nodejs
+sudo apt install -y nodejs
 ```

 Now let's build the extension and install the extension